VerifyTests/Verify.Assertions/readme.md

 Once enable, any assertion library can be used.

 The below examples are simplistic for illustrating the usage.
-In a real world scenario, if data structures being verified are small and simple, the the assertion can happen before or after the the Verify with no need to assert during serialization.
+In a real world scenario, if data structures being verified are small and simple, then the assertion can happen before or after the the Verify with no need to assert during serialization.

 ### [Xunit](https://xunit.net/)